 - The Texas Water Development Board's (TWDB) Water Conservation Section has programs for agricultural conservation, alternative technologies such as rainwater harvesting, municipal and industrial conservation, and Water IQ: Know Your Water, as wells as lesson plans, grant and loan programs, and more...

-- The Texas State Soil and Conservation Board's Texas Brush Control Program presents a viable option for increasing the availability of water.
+- The Texas State Soil and Conservation Board's Water Supply Enhancement Program (formerly the Texas Brush Control Program) presents a viable option for increasing the availability of water.

 - The Texas Water Resources Institute has numerous reports and projects that are often agriculturally related.
 From the subject index, click on "Conservation and Reuse" for water conservation information.

 - The Environmental Protection Agency's (EPA's) WaterSense is a voluntary partnership program aimed at protecting the future of our nation's water supply by promoting and enhancing the market for water-efficient products and services.